 Finally, it doesn’t matter which web server software you are using for your webpage.
 You can configure the server software settings according to your needs, for improving the server response time.
 There are several web server software available for free such as Apache, Nginx, and Litespeed

 Your website design can also affect your website speed.
-The poorly coded web designs, complex codes with internal @imports can affect websites speed.
-Choose simple themes, reduce popups and use quality plugins will help to improve your website speed.
+The poorly coded web designs, complex codes with internal @imports can affect the website's speed.
+Choose simple themes, reduce popups, and use quality plugins will help to improve your website speed.